Balance Druid Midnight Playstyle and Rotation Guide

 Playstyle & Rotation

-1. Keep DoTs up on your priority target at all times (Moonfire & Sunfire), including Stellar Flare (if talented).
-Try to only refresh DoTs when in movement or when your DoTs have less than 30% of their duration left -- this is referred to as a “pandemic window”.
-If your target is about to die, you may not need to reapply Sunfire and Moonfire, as you will not receive the full effect of the damage over time application.
+Keep DoTs up on your priority target at all times (Moonfire & Sunfire).
+Try to only refresh DoTs during movement or when your DoTs have less than 30% of their duration left; this is referred to as a “pandemic window”.

-2. If you are playing Keeper of the Grove, use Force of Nature off cooldown.
+If you are playing Keeper of the Grove, use Force Of Nature within 15 seconds and in conjunction with cooldowns like Eclipse or Celestial Alignment.

-3. Enter Celestial Alignment or Incarnation: Chosen of Elune as appropriate on the fight.
+Enter Celestial Alignment or Incarnation: Chosen Of Elune as appropriate on the fight.
 Typically, you will want to ensure your cooldown is getting high value when it is pressed.
-This can be accomplished by pairing it with Bloodlust, your own trinkets, or during damage amp situations.
-Research every fight beforehand to determine when it is best to use your Incarnation, but in most scenarios, this will be on pull.
+This can be accomplished by pairing it with Bloodlust, trinkets or during damage amp situations.
+Research fights beforehand to determine when it is best to use your cooldowns, which in most scenarios will be on pull.

-1. If you are playing Keeper of the Grove, it is often beneficial to hold your cooldowns to ensure they line up with Force of Nature.
-Make sure you’re not losing any uses to do this, however!
+1. If you are playing Keeper of the Grove, it is often beneficial to hold your cooldowns to ensure they line up with Force Of Nature.
+However, make sure you’re not losing any uses to do this!
 This is incredibly killtime dependent.

-5. Use Fury of Elune on cooldown or New, Half, and Full Moons to prevent them from overcapping.
-With Moons, it is acceptable to hold charges until your next Celestial Alignment or Incarnation: Chosen of Elune, but it is never acceptable to overcap.
+Use Fury Of Elune on cooldown or New, Half, and Full Moon to prevent them from overcapping.
+With Moons, it is acceptable to hold charges until your next Celestial Alignment or Incarnation: Chosen Of Elune, but it is never acceptable to overcap.

-7. Enter Solar Eclipse and cast Wrath as your filler on one or two targets, and enter Lunar Eclipse and cast Starfire as your filler on 3 or more targets.
-In an Incarnation: Chosen of Elune window, you will want to cast Wrath on up to 3 targets, and Starfire on 4 or more.
-If you are outside of an eclipse but will cap on Astral Power, it is acceptable to spend a little bit of that Astral Power before entering an eclipse to prevent that overcap from happening.
+Enter Solar Eclipse and cast Wrath as your filler on 1 or 2 targets, and enter Lunar Eclipse and cast Starfire as your filler on 3 or more targets.
+During your Celestial Alignment or Incarnation: Chosen Of Elune windows you cast Wrath up to 3 targets and Starfire on 4 targets and above.

-1. Note: If you are playing Elune’s Chosen and Lunar Calling, you will instead go Lunar Eclipse for every situation.
+Note: If you are playing Elune’s Chosen you will go Lunar Calling for every situation.

 Opener